-Of the original KC-135As, more than 415 have been modified with new CFM-56 engines produced by CFM-International.
+Of the original KC-135As, more than 417 were modified with new CFM-56 engines produced by CFM-International.
 The re-engined tanker, designated either the KC-135R or KC-135T, can offload 50 percent more fuel, is 25 percent more fuel efficient, costs 25 percent less to operate and is 96 percent quieter than the KC-135A.

 Under another modification program, a re-engined tanker with the TF-33-PW-102 engine was designated the KC-135E.
 In 2009, the last KC-135E retired from the inventory.

 Through the years, the KC-135 has been altered to do other jobs ranging from flying command post missions to reconnaissance.
 RC-135s are used for special reconnaissance and Air Force Materiel Command's NKC-135As are flown in test programs.
 Air Combat Command operates the OC-135 as an observation platform in compliance with the Open Skies Treaty.